larsdevolder/tmux-rose-pine/README.md

 <br>

-5. Optional but recommended: Activate the extra modules, they are enabled by writing 'on' after the option name
+5. Optional but recommended: Activate the extra modules, they are enabled by writing 'on' after the option name.
+Do NOT copy and paste this entire block, this is meant to be the whole option palette, not the recommended config (it doesn't work if all options are set on ;) )
 ```bash
 set -g @rose_pine_host 'on' # Enables hostname in the status bar
 set -g @rose_pine_hostname_short 'on' # Makes the hostname shorter by using tmux's '#h' format